-- 29. Unless otherwise specified in this regulation, all Students shall enroll in and successfully complete, while registered in good standing, the PEP, consisting of: - 29.1 two mandatory core modules:
+- 29. Unless otherwise specified in this regulation, all Students shall enroll in and successfully complete, while registered in good standing, the PEP, consisting of:

+- 29.1 two mandatory core modules:

-29.1.1 Core 1; and
+- 29.1.1 Core 1; and

-29.1.2.
+- 29.1.2.
 Core 2; and

 - 29.2 any two elective modules chosen by the Student from among:

 - 29.2.1 Taxation;

 - 29.2.2 Assurance;

 - 29.2.3 Finance;

 - 29.2.4 Performance Management; and

 - 29.3 two mandatory capstone modules:

 - 29.3.1 Capstone 1; and

-29.3.2 Capstone 2; and
+- 29.3.2 Capstone 2; and

-29.4 the Common Final Examination.
-New - November 29, 2016
+- 29.4 the Common Final Examination.

-- 29A.
-Unless otherwise exempted by this regulation, a Student shall complete the PEP in accordance with the CPA Ontario policies adopted by the Council, the CPA Harmonized Education Policies and the CPA National Recognition and Accreditation Standards for Post-Secondary Institutions or any successor policies or documents approved by the Council from time to time. - New November 29, 2016 - 30.
-To be eligible to apply for a public accounting licence upon admission to membership in CPA Ontario, a Student must successfully complete the elective modules in Taxation and Assurance or equivalent through a CPA accredited program and meet the requirements of section 51.
+29A.
+Unless otherwise exempted by this regulation, a Student shall complete the PEP in accordance with the CPA Ontario policies adopted by the Council, the CPA Harmonized Education Policies and the CPA National Recognition and Accreditation Standards for

+Post-Secondary Institutions or any successor policies or documents approved by the Council from time to time.

-- 31. Unless otherwise specified in this regulation, - 31.1 subject to sections 32A and 32B, the Core 2 module shall not be completed prior to, but may be completed contemporaneously with the completion of the Core 1 module and the Capstone 1 and Capstone 2 modules shall be completed in sequential order;
+- 30. Repealed June 22, 2017 - 31.
+Unless otherwise specified in this regulation, - 31.1 subject to sections 32A and 32B, the Core 2 module shall not be completed prior to, but may be completed contemporaneously with the completion of the Core 1 module and the Capstone 1 and Capstone 2 modules shall be completed in sequential order;

-- 31.2 the Core 1 and Core 2 modules must be successfully completed, or been exempted from to be eligible to enroll in any elective modules; Amended November 29, 2016 - 31.3 two elective modules must be successfully completed, or been exempted from to be eligible to enroll in the capstone modules; and Amended November 29, 2016 - 31.4 the Core 1 and Core 2 modules, two elective modules and Capstone 1 and Capstone 2 modules shall be successfully completed, or been exempted from to be eligible to enroll in the Common Final Examination.
-Amended November 29, 2016 - 32A.
+31.2 the Core 1 and Core 2 modules must be successfully completed, or been exempted from to be eligible to enroll in any elective modules;

+31.3 two elective modules must be successfully completed, or been exempted from to be eligible to enroll in the capstone modules; and

+31.4 the Core 1 and Core 2 modules, two elective modules and Capstone 1 and Capstone 2 modules shall be successfully completed, or been exempted from to be eligible to enroll in the Common Final Examination.

+32A.
 On or before April 30, 2019, a Student who has been granted exemption from the requirement to attend or complete any PEP module and is required to only write the examination(s) of such module may complete the Core 1, Core 2 and elective modules in any order.